GEOPOLITICS, INTERNATIONAL LAW, FOREIGN TRADE & INTERNATIONAL RELATIONS

 Why are positive-sum multilateral agreements so difficult to negotiate and enforce?

-The academic content of this program is designed to cover elements of three principle areas: the political relationships between nation-states, economic relationships across borders, and the legal and ethical considerations of globalization.
+The academic content of this program is designed to cover elements of three principal areas: the political relationships between nation-states, economic relationships across borders, and the legal and ethical considerations of globalization.

 Economic topics will be chiefly concerned with immigration policy, refugees, and the debate around Free Trade and Protectionism.